orsifacundo/sap-c02-exam/README.md

 - If deploying Lambda using SAM then CodeDeploy is used that uses traffic shifting feature between versions of the function.

+## Networking

+### Transit Gateway

+- Can peer TG across regions (TG peering).
+Billed hourly per peering attachment and cross-region data processing.

+- Limit VPCs that can communicate via Route Tables

+- Only service that supports Multicast

+### VPC Endpoints

+- VPCe GW:

+    - S3 and DynDB only

+    - Defined at the VPC level

+    - Must update Route Table

+    - Can't be extended out of VPC.
+Doesn't work with VPN, DX, TGW, peering

+- VPCe Interface:

+    - ENI with private hostname.
+If enable Private DNS at creation time then the public DNS name gets resolved to the private DNS name of the VPCe

+    - Can use SG with them

+    - Enable DNS hostname and Enable DNS support must be enabled

+    - Can be shared via DX and VPN